-- A personal guarantee cheque is written by the franchisee prior to delivery - Radical Epil's franchisor guarantees Lux against payment default (Radical Epil is "ducroire" in French law)
+- A personal guarantee cheque is written by the franchisee prior to delivery - The franchisor guarantees Lux against payment default (the franchisor is "ducroire" in French law)

-Radical Epil is committing to working exclusively with Lux.
-The contract between Lux and the franchisor specifies that the latter will indemnify Lux for an amount equal to a device price every time a competitor's device is purchased by a Radical Epil franchisee.
+The franchisor is committing to working exclusively with Lux.
+The contract between Lux and the franchisor specifies that the latter will indemnify Lux for an amount equal to a device price every time a competitor's device is purchased by a franchisee.